iyanu27/SCA_FINAL_PROJECT/README.md

 I created a new Dockerfile with the following configuration and named it "Dockerfile.prod"

-# Step 4 — Creating a Multi-Container Environment with Docker Compose named it "docker-compose-production.yml"
+# Step 4 — Creating a Multi-Container Environment with Docker Compose

+I created a new docker-compose attached in this repository and named it "docker-compose-production.yml"

 # step 5-I run the application in production mode simply run docker-compose -f docker-compose.production.yml up -d to up the service.

 ## PHASE 2- PUSH THE BUILT IMAGE TO DOCKER HUB REPOSITORY

  The image registry i will be using is Docker Hub.
 First, your account has to be created, then create a repository with any name, i named it laravelvuejsapplication.
 Now, let see the steps i followed: